 The state with the quickest foreclosure process is Montana, followed by Mississippi, West Virginia, Wyoming, and Minnesota.

-Which state has the longest foreclosure process?
+Which states have the longest foreclosure process?

 The state with the longest foreclosure process is Hawaii, followed by Louisiana, Kentucky, Nevada, and Connecticut.